-Look at their reaction: "They began to be sorrowful and to say to him one after another, 'Is it I?'"
 Jesus says that one of them will betray him.
-And, in that moment, every single disciples realizes that they could be the betrayer.
+And, in that moment, every single disciple realizes that he could be the betrayer.
 That they are all capable of that kind of sin.
 And that every one of them could be tempted to betray their Lord, just like Judas did.